nwg/nanos/README.md

 ```

-Once everything is set up, you should be able to issue a "make bochs-native" in the
+Once everything is set up, you should be able to issue a "make bochs-native" in
-source directory and see the bochs gui debugger.
-If you set upa  gdb stub, you can
+the source directory and see the bochs debugger console.
+If you compiled gdb
-issue "make bochs-gdb" and connect by running the newly installed x86_64-elf-gdb
+support above, you can issue "make bochs-gdb" and connect by running the newly
-from the main os source checkout directory.
+installed x86_64-elf-gdb from the main os source checkout directory.